It’s the way many a Western legend begins — a boy recognizing a somewhat older boy, a famous outlaw.

 Thus does “The Kid” come to life, a dusty, blood-stained Western built on gritty performances of archetypal characters, flinty dialogue and just a dash of sentiment.

-Veteran character actor Vincent D’Onofrio steps the camera for this fictionalized account of the last days of Billy the Kid, when his “nasty, brutish and short” life crossed paths with another kid whose life was blood-stained before he ever met William Bonney, and only gained purpose thanks to his time in the presence of the West’s most infamous outlaw.
+Veteran character actor Vincent D’Onofrio steps behind the camera for this fictionalized account of the last days of Billy the Kid, when his “nasty, brutish and short” life crossed paths with another kid whose life was blood-stained before he ever met William Bonney, and only gained purpose thanks to his time in the presence of the West’s most infamous outlaw.

 D’Onofrio takes a small, pivotal role in his film, and delivers his customary fair value in the part — that of a sheriff hellbent on leading Billy to a lynch mob’s noose.
 But the actor turned director’s real gift here was calling in favors among the acting community, casting well and sometimes against type and knowing a tight script (by Andrew Lanham ) when he sees one.

-Newcomer Jake Schur is the “other kid” in this tale — Rio, a farmboy whose efforts to save his mother from his murderously abusive father doesn’t save her.
+Newcomer Jake Schur is the “other kid” in this tale — Rio, a farmboy whose efforts to save his mother from his murderously abusive father don’t save her.
 But at least the dead man won’t be coming after Rio’s sister, Sara (Leila George), or him.

 That doesn’t take into account the dead man’s sadistic, unforgiving brother (Chris Pratt), a neighbor who storms in to take his revenge on the 14 year-old boy and his older sister.
 Only a handy knife and even handier shovel save them.